A person recently asked me ‘Is Fixed Deposit Interest Taxable?’

 - But what if your overall income is less than the taxable limit but your interest income is more than Rs 40,000?
 This means that ideally, you don’t need to pay any tax on the interest income.
 But for the bank to know that, you need to submit Form 15G or Form 15H to the Bank at the beginning of each financial year to avoid the unnecessary TDS deduction and need to put in the effort to get subsequent refunds from the IT Department.
 And yes.
 You need to file Form 15G or 15H at the start of each financial year as it is valid for only one financial year.

 - If the bank is deducting TDS at 10% but you fall under the higher income tax slab rates of 20% or 30%, then you will need to pay the remaining tax over the TDS charged as self-assessment tax.
-And you must pay it before 31st March i.e. last day of the financial year.
+And you must pay it before 31st March i.e. the last day of the financial year.

-Bank Fixed Deposits can be source of good interest income for risk-averse and conservative investors.
+Bank Fixed Deposits can be a source of good interest income for risk-averse and conservative investors.
 But even though bank FDs seem risk-free, you should know that only deposits (FD) up to Rs 1 lakh are guaranteed by the Deposit Insurance Guarantee Corporation of India (DIGCI).

 Many people look at FD as a source of monthly interest income.
 If you too wish to know how much interest income you can get from your FD, read the following: